domivillacis/Bikesharing/README.md

 Kate found a potential angel investor who might be interested in providing seed funds to start a bike-share program in Des Moines, so we're going to provide a bike trip analysis.

-To perform this analysis, we're going to extract data from a CSV file which we will get from the Citi Bike program website in New York City  [link](https://ride.citibikenyc.com/system-data)
+To perform this analysis, we're going to use Tableau and extract data from a CSV file which we will get from the Citi Bike program website in New York City  [link](https://ride.citibikenyc.com/system-data)

 As everyone knows, Tableau is a great tool for data visualization, especially since it's easy to use and understand.